appbaseio/reactivesearch/content/docs/reactivesearch/searchbase/overview/apireference.md

 called when mic status changes

 ##Subscribe to the properties changes
-Although we have events callback which can be used to update the UI based on a particular property changes but `subscribeToStateChanges` method gives you more control over the UI rendering logic and updates the UI more effectively by reducing the un-necessary updates.
+Although we have events callback which can be used to update the UI based on a particular property changes, the `subscribeToStateChanges` method gives you more control over the UI rendering logic and is more efficient.

 ### How does it work?
 1. This method is controlled by the `stateChanges` property which can be defined in the [setters](#setters) while updating a particular property.
-If `stateChanges` is set to `true` then only the subscribed functions will be called unlike events callback which gets called every time when a property changes it's value.<br/>
+If `stateChanges` is set to `true`, then only the subscribed functions will be called unlike events callback which gets called every time when a property changes it's value.<br/>
 So basically, `subscribeToStateChanges` provides more control over the events callback in a way that you can define whether to update the UI or not while setting a particular property's value.<br/>
 2. You can define the properties for which you want to update the UI.
-3. It allows you to to register the multiple callback functions for search state updates but it is not possible with the events callback.
+3. It allows you to register multiple callback functions for search state updates.

 ### Usage
 ```ts